 In the Simulink Editor, select Analysis > Coverage > Settings

-The Coverage Settings dialog box appears.
+The Coverage pane of the Configuration Parameters dialog box appears.

 When the simulation completes, the coverage report opens.